-To: the Directors of Harbison Memorial Retirement Village
+To the Directors of Harbison Memorial Retirement Village

-I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2021 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit of Harbison Memorial Retirement Village for the financial year ended 30 June 2022 there have been:

-- i. no contraventions of the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.